Moha-AlHanbali/reading-notes/code401/class08.md

 <br>

 - Three ingredients are necessary for a python list comprehension to work.
-  - First is the expression we’d like to carry out (expression inside the square brackets).
+  - First is the expression we'd like to carry out (expression inside the square brackets).
   - Second is the object that the expression will work on (item inside the square brackets).
   - Finally, we need an iterable list of objects to build our new list from (list inside the square brackets).

 <br>

-> Imagine you’re going to perform an expression on each item in the list.
+> Imagine you're going to perform an expression on each item in the list.
 The expression will determine what item is eventually stored in the output list.

-> Not only can you perform expressions on an entire list in a single line of code, but it’s possible to add conditional statements in the form of filters, which allows for more precision in the way lists are handled.
+> Not only can you perform expressions on an entire list in a single line of code, but it's possible to add conditional statements in the form of filters, which allows for more precision in the way lists are handled.

 <br>